 - MacBook Slow after macOS Upgrade?
 Consider these tips

 - How To Disable macOS High Sierra Upgrade Notifications

-Older versions of OS X and macOS seem to be most prone to this issue According to user reports, it seems fairly prevalent on OS X El Capitan.
-(On a side note, Apple says it believes this issue has been resolved as of macOS 10.13.)
+Older versions of OS X and macOS seem to be most prone to this issue.
+According to user reports; it seems fairly prevalent on OS X El Capitan.
+(On a side note, Apple says it resolved this problem with macOS 10.13.)

 In other cases, Favorites will fail to appear only in specific areas — like the “Open File” box that pops up when you’re adding an email attachment or uploading a file.